 The COVID-19 pandemic restricts travel to Canada and within Canada.
 It is essential to understand and comply with the requirements to protect others and prevent the spread.
 Consult the rules and restrictions.

-Travelers Coming into Canada by Land (Added Feb.
-12)
+Travelers Coming into Canada by Land (Updated March 5)

 As of February 15, 2021, travelers entering Canada by land must provide proof of a valid COVID-19 molecular test result taken in the U.S. upon arrival at the border.
-Some travelers, like commercial truckers, will be exempt from these measures.There will be onsite testing at St. Bernard–de–Lacolle (Highway 15)as of Feb.
-22, 2021 and at St-Armand andStanstead (Route 55)as of March 4, 2021
+Some travelers, like commercial truckers, will be exempt from these measures.There is onsite testing at St. Bernard–de–Lacolle (Highway 15), St-Armand, andStanstead (Route 55).

 Personal and Social Activities During the Pandemic (Added Dec.
 3)